 In common with most domestic furniture, pet beds are often sprayed with a very toxic group of chemicals called flame retardants.
 Often overlooked in the field of dog care it pays to ask questions when choosing your next dog bed.

-However, these chemicals don’t stay confined to the furniture they’re in.
+Unfortunately, these chemicals don’t stay confined to the furniture they’re in.
 Evidence proves the chemicals systematically migrate from furniture into the home environment through household dust and vapours.

 A huge body of international scientific evidence now links everyday exposure to fire retardant chemicals used in sofas, mattresses, carpets and other household items to thyroid problems, lower birth weight, reduced IQ, hyperactivity, poorer coordination, reduced fertility, birth defects, hormonal changes and cancer.
 Children and domestic pets can be especially vulnerable.